goelshivam1210/RAPid-Learn/README.md

 This repository contains the code for the RAPidLearn.
 A framework which integrates planning and learning to solve complex task in non stationary environments for open world learnings.
 The following code uses the gym-novel-gridworlds environments.
 The planner used in this case is the Metric FF_v_2.1.
 For any questions please contact shivam.goel@tufts.edu

+Technical Appendix to **RAPid-Learn: A Framework for Learning to Recover for Handling Novelties in Open-World Environments.** in TechnicalAppendix.pdf

 ### Setup the planner

 Download [MetricFF](https://fai.cs.uni-saarland.de/hoffmann/ff/Metric-FF-v2.1.tgz).